 - with partners who are beside themselves with despair since the issue has not been diagnosed

 - wounded, suspicious, secretive, contemptuous

 - competitive, extremely critical/mistrustful of therapeutic arrangements

-A curious therapeutic eye here is excellent because these clients will often normalise their behaviour.
+A curious therapeutic eye here is excellent as these clients will often normalise their behaviour.